miloszhoc/rss-app/Readme.md

 ## CI/CD ##

 This project uses Jenkins as CI/CD tool.
-The pipeline was built in YAML file and consists of following steps:
+The pipeline was built in Jenkinsfile and consists of following steps:

 Step 1.
 Checking code for vulnerabilities with Bandit library
 Step 2.
 Unit tests
 Step 3.
-Integration tests
+Code components integration tests
 Step 4.
-Selenium E2E tests
+Deployment
 Step 5.
-Deploying app to production
+Selenium E2E tests

 ---------